 How to Pump and Bottle Feed at the Same Time

 Bottle feeding your baby while you pump may feel a little awkward at first.
 In most cases, you may want to try and perfect this technique for late night pumps and feedings.

 This way, you can greatly reduce the amount of time you need to be up taking on both tasks.
 Again, yay you if you have a partner who is willing and able to take on late night baby duty while you pump.

 Here is how you can negotiate pumping and bottle feeding at the same time:

-- Wear a hands-free pumping bra or a concealable breast pump, like the Elvie Pump.
+- Wear a hands-free pumping bra or a concealable breast pump, like the Willow Breast Pump.

 - Once you are all hooked up, grab a Boppy Pillow and place this between your legs (or next to you, if that’s more comfortable).

 - Baby goes into the Boppy and you can bottle feed him like that while you pump.

 Let’s quickly touch on some important points that may end up being a challenge for you when performing a feeding while you pump.